Basics on positively multiplicative graphs and algebras: Positively multiplicative algebras

-\item For any finite group $G$, its complex character ring $\mathcal{R}[G]$ is a commutative PM algebra with basis the set of irreducible characters.
-Observe that $\mathcal{R}[G]$ is isomorphic to $\mathbb{C}^{n}$ just by considering the basis of indicator functions associated to the conjugacy classes of $G$.
+\item For any finite group $G$, its complex character ring $\mathcal{R}[G]$ is a commutative PM algebra with respect to the basis of irreducible characters.
+Observe that $\mathcal{R}[G]$ is also isomorphic to $\mathbb{C}^{n}$ just by considering the basis of indicator functions associated to the conjugacy classes of $G$.

 \item Homology and cohomology rings associated to algebraic varieties are other important examples of PM algebras. \end{enumerate} \end{example}